Isaacdelly/Plutus/README.md

-# Plutus Bitcoin Brute Forcer
+# Plutus Bitcoin and altcoins Brute Forcer

-A Bitcoin wallet collider that brute forces random wallet addresses
+A Bitcoin and altcoins wallet collider that brute forces random wallet RipeMD-160	addresses

 # Like This Project?
 Give It A Star